pablomagnaghi/social-dept/README.md

-# Getting Started with This Next.js 15 App (Using pnpm)
+# Social dept finances
+A full stack next.js App Router typesafe typescript application

 ## Project Overview
 The selected topic for this app is Finances, focusing on handling transactions across different categories.
 This showcases basic functionality for both the frontend and backend layers.